mienaikoe/ziyu/Chapters/4-8-Chapter30.md

 "Holragi!" the guardians yelled.
 "Holragi!"

 Setre flung herself toward the commotion and found some cover behind a big ziyu.
 She covered the light at her chest and arms with her poncho, and stooped low to stay hidden.
-I saw Fanla start to follow her but stop in her steps as she saw movement in the distance.
+I saw Fanla start to follow her but she stopped abruptly, seeing something moving in the distance.
+Immediately, she turned around and signalled for us to run.

 I yelled to Annu, "It's time."